+NOTE X: It is assumed the timing durations provided by the AF are not overlapped.

 NOTE 3: When leveraging the QoS duration and the QoS inactivity interval, both are expected to be in the order of minutes to avoid too frequent signalling between RAN and PCF.